Rising Leader Award

 Voting is open until August 15, end of day.

 Nomination process and award criteria

-The second annual nomination process began August 1, 2018, and continues through July 31, 2019.
-Over these months, an independent panel of judges will select nine semifinalists from a pool of nominees, one each month from November through July.
-Semifinalists are chosen for their demonstrated success advancing one of the 10 Best Practices of Family and Private Business.
+The third annual nomination process began August 1, 2018, and continued through June 30, 2019.
+Over these months, an independent panel of judges selected nine semi-finalists from a pool of nominees, one each month from November through July.
+Semi-finalists are chosen for their demonstrated success advancing one of the 10 Best Practices of Family and Private Business.

 Lori Hallmark is a Partner with PwC and recently became a Private Company Services Audit Strategy Driver Leader.
-Lori is being recognized as March’s Rising Leader for contributing to the company's “Dynamic Business Strategy."
+Lori is being recognized for contributing to the company's “Dynamic Business Strategy."
 With Lori’s outstanding leadership, “the firm was able to customize the audit methodology applicable to privately-held and family owned businesses,” says PwC Partner, Joe Walker.